joshuajerome/Gatling-PPDM/READMORE.md

 		.acceptHeader("application/json")
 		.userAgentHeader("Gatling Performance Test");
 ```
+A new HTTP connection is required for each TestSuite.
+Lack of HTTP Connection results in a [socket timeout exception](https://docs.oracle.com/javase/7/docs/api/java/net/SocketTimeoutException.html).
-A switch statement switches on HTTPmethod.
+A switch statement switches on HTTPmethod for each test suite.

 HTTP Verb GET:
 ```java